Austria: Related Information

 Austrian V Danish Holding Companies

-Since Denmark is currently the benchmark holding company jurisdiction which other holding company jurisdictions seek to emulate a comparative assessment of the two jurisdictions is a useful exercise.
+Since Denmark is currently the holding company jurisdiction that others seek to emulate, a comparative assessment of the two jurisdictions is a useful exercise.

-As members of the EU, and with approximately equal numbers of double tax treaties, the two countries are equivalent in terms of the imposition of withholding taxes by the jurisdiction from which a dividend emanates.
+As members of the EU with approximately equal numbers of double tax treaties, Austria and Denmark are equivalent in terms of the imposition of withholding tax by the jurisdiction from which a dividend emanates.

-As both Austria and Denmark are members of the EU both are bound by the terms of the Parent-Subsidiary directive under which dividends remitted from an EU subsidiary to an EU parent corporation which has held 10% of the subsidiary shares are free of withholding taxes.
+As both Austria and Denmark are members of the EU, both are bound by the terms of the Parent-Subsidiary Directive, under which dividends remitted from an EU subsidiary to an EU parent corporation which has held 10% of the subsidiary shares are free of withholding tax.
 So in this respect neither has an advantage over the other.

-Where the EU Parent-Subsidiary directive does not apply the only means of reducing withholding taxes levied on incoming dividends remitted by the foreign subsidiary to the holding company is through double taxation treaties.
-Denmark has more than 80 double taxation treaties in place whereas Austria has around 75, meaning that Denmark has slightly more scope than Austria for the reduction of withholding taxes on incoming dividends.
+Where the EU Parent-Subsidiary Directive does not apply the only means of reducing withholding taxes levied on incoming dividends remitted by the foreign subsidiary to the holding company is through double taxation treaties.
+Both Austria and Denmark have more than 80 double taxation treaties in place meaning that there is no advantage for either side in this field.

-In Denmark dividend income received by a Danish holding company is exempted from corporate income tax irrespective of the jurisdiction in which the foreign subsidiary is located, provided that the Danish holding company meets the "participation exemption criteria" in that for a minimum period of 12 months prior to the dividend distribution it holds at least 10% (15% in 2007 and 2008) of the shares of the foreign subsidiary (which subsidiary must not be deemed a "Controlled Foreign Corporation").
+In Denmark, dividend income a Danish holding company receives is exempted from corporation tax, regardless of the jurisdiction in which the foreign subsidiary is based – provided that the Danish holding company meets the participation exemption criteria in that for a minimum period of 12 months before the dividends are distributed it holds at least 10% (15% in 2007 and 2008) of the shares of the foreign subsidiary (which subsidiary must not be deemed a controlled foreign corporation).
 The same situation currently exists in Austria.

-Accordingly in terms of corporate income tax levied on incoming dividends the Danish holding company is a considerably more flexible entity than its Austrian counterpart.
+Accordingly in terms of corporation tax levied on incoming dividends, the Danish holding company is considerably more flexible than its Austrian counterpart.

 Capital Gains on the Sale of Shares: